 The trailer for The Perks of Being a Wallflower:

-Suffice it to say—no spoilers here—it’s a worthy and realistic payoff.
+No spoilers here—there’s a worthy and realistic twist.

 Roger Ebert, Chicago Sun-Times: “The movie confirms one of my convictions: If you are too popular in high school, you may become so fond of the feeling that you never find out who you really are.”

 Being not so popular, in other words, is more likely to lead you to an examined life.

 II.
 Someday This Pain Will Be Useful to You

 In this film the young male protagonist is gay.
 According to IMDB, viewers see “…an intimate inside view of James as he works through his life at the therapy sessions which his parents insist he goes to.
 We learn about James’s past and present through the stories he tells and his recounting of previous therapy sessions.”